Ejigbo: Travelling

 Ejigbo indigenes are well traveled.
-They have long history of international emigration, predominantly Ivory Coast, formerly known as Côte d'Ivoire, and have created border-less ECOWAS.
+They have long history of international emigration, predominantly Ivory Coast, i.e.Côte d'Ivoire and have created border-less ECOWAS.
+The first Ejigbo migrants headed to Cote d'Ivoire in 1902, settling into Treichville, a suburb of Abidjan.
+Treichville was named after Marcel Treich-Laplène, a Frenchman who explored Cote d'Ivoire and served as its first colonial administrator.Interestingly, these Ejigbo migrants didn't go straight to Cote d'Ivoire.
+They first put down roots in Benin, Togo, and Ghana before Cote d'Ivoire became a major trade center.
 Out of about a million and two hundred thousand Nigerians residing in Côte d'Ivoire since the 1900s till present, indigenes of the Ejigbo local government area made up of more than 50% of that population.
 This has been drastically affecting the population of Ejigbo city, Nigeria, due to continuous migration of her people to some neighbouring West African countries, notably: Benin Republic, Burkina Faso, Côte d'Ivoire, Ghana, Liberia, Niger Republic, and Togo.
 The international exposure of Ejigbo people is evident in Ejigbo city.

 Wherever Ejigbo people are found, they live a communal lifestyle.
 This is done in order to maintain the unity and cordial relationship they enjoy before travelling out of the country.
 They are believed to be so established and organized in each big city and town in which they find themselves.
 For example, in Côte d'Ivoire, the Ejigbo people have a community leader they refer to as "Oba" of that area, such as 'Oba Bouake', 'Oba Abobo', 'Oba Dabou', 'Oba Grand Bassam', 'Oba Treichville' (etc.), while the 'Oba' who resides in Adjame, suburb of Abidjan, is called the "Oba Abidjan".
 He is regarded as the paramount Ejigbo community leader of Côte d'Ivoire.
 These ‘Oba’ performs an intermediary role between the government and his subjects.
 He is deemed to be the custodian of the migrants who fall within their jurisdiction.
 The 'Obas' also help new migrant, once they could speak a native language, to process the Ivorian permanent residence permit (card identete).
 All those so-designated Ejigbo community leaders are all recognized back at home by HRM, the Ogiyan of Ejigbo.

 Languages

-Apart from Ejigbo peoples' mother tongue (Yoruba language) and Nigeria's official language (English), some of the other foreign languages spoken today in Ejigbo include: French (second to Yoruba), Dioula (Mali), Eve (Togo), and Asante (Ghana).
-In Ejigbo today, along the street, few people have been speaking English.
-They speak and transact in French instead, because they are part and parcel of the Francophone world.
+Apart from Ejigbo peoples' mother tongue (Yoruba language) and Nigeria's official language (English), some of the other foreign languages spoken today in Ejigbo include: French (second to Yoruba), Dioula (Mali), Ewe (Togo), and Asante Twi (Ghana).
+In Ejigbo today, along the street, few people are said to actually speak English.
+They speak and transact in French instead, because as itinerant travellers, many natives have developed strong relationships with the Francophone world.
 The Ejigbo people are found in both West African and European Francophone cities.